skybet/skybet.github.io/_posts/2017-07-24-intl-data-agile.md

 The sprint before had involved a mammoth *four hour* planning session.
 We had one large and important deliverable that involved changes in several components.
-Even with all that planning, we still ran into difficulties when an AWS issue stopped us clearing completed work out or our release pipeline!
+Even with all that planning, we still ran into difficulties when an AWS issue stopped us clearing completed work out of our release pipeline!
-The planning did help make sure everyone understood what was going on, allowing us to quickly replan part of our delivery to work around the problem.
+The detailed planning did help make sure everyone understood what was going on, so we were able to work around the problem with a quick re-plan.
+It chewed up all our buffer and took a couple of hours of overtime, but the stories we'd committed to went into production on time.

 ### Cycle Times